rohinirt/SQL_Projects/README.md

-This Reposatory contains 5 SQL Projects with their respective README files
+This Repository contains 5 SQL Projects with their respective README files